Paul Young (producer): Career

 In the early days of Cartoon Saloon, the studio employed 12 animators and relied on commercial and corporate work including web-site design and CD ROM production with Young focusing on illustration whilst Tomm Moore undertook the animation.
 At that time the studio was searching for funding and according to Young “He found himself drawn toward the business side of the venture, mainly because his desk was next to the phone.”

-In 2007 Paul Young was executive producer of Skunk Fu which went on to receive a BAFTA nomination in 2008 and to be distributed world-wide including to Cartoon Network and the BBC.
+In 2007 Young was executive producer of Skunk Fu! which went on to receive a BAFTA nomination in 2008 and to be distributed world-wide including to Cartoon Network and the BBC.